Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 ## To improve is to innovate

 - The improvement of ways of working requires taking novel approaches distinct from how things are done in the present state
-- This is, in short, innovation; the key feature being novelty \citep{slappendel1996perspectives}
+- This is, in short, innovation
-- The word 'innovation' is often attached to concrete objects, but it can take other forms.
+- The word 'innovation' is often attached to concrete objects, but it can take other forms; the key feature being novelty \citep{slappendel1996perspectives}
 - Innovation can be taken as "any idea, practice, material artefact perceived to be new by the relevant unit of adoption" (Zaltman et al 1973; also Rogers and Shoemaker 1971)
 - Crucially, innovation may also be applied to the *process* through which new ideas are generated. \cite{slappendel1996perspectives} Should we consider software development an activity where innovations are required to deliver novel solutions, we may also consider the process of delivering or aiding the delivery thereof as something that may be innovated on.
 - We will be looking at continuous improvement as taking place within the context of an interactive, social process of innovation as occurring on the level of a team of people